Need some extra flavor? Lemon to the rescue!

 Zest the outer peel using a microplane and add this to dressings, baked goods, and dessert fillings.
 Microplanes are such a fun tool for all ages and allows kids to get involved with cooking, too!
 The zest is highly concentrated in flavor (and nutrients!).
 Just be sure to only remove the outermost layer.
 The white skin below is very bitter.

 Looking for more ways to use these fruits?
 Join us in the Kitchen for more tasty tips!
 Try our Pineapple Chicken Satay and Thai Dipping Sauce in our Adult Tasty Thai class or satisfy your sweet tooth with homemade Cannolis flavored with orange zest in A Taste of Italy.
-Drop your kids off for cooking camp for an All-American Road Trip where they’ll use fresh orange juice to make a Cuban Mojo sauce in Miami, FL and a refreshing Frozen Lemonade (recipe below) as they stop through East Greenwich, RI.
+Drop your kids off for cooking camp for an All-American Road Trip where they’ll use fresh orange juice to make a Cuban Mojo sauce and a refreshing Frozen Lemonade (recipe below).
 Find any of these entertaining cooking classes at a Taste Buds Kitchen near you.

 This Frozen Lemonade recipe is the perfect treat on a hot, summer day.
 Using freshly squeezed juice, zest, and slices to garnish, your lemons won’t go to waste.
 Roll, roll, roll those lemons to get as much juice as you can!
 Have fun garnishing your cups or festive mason jars with a sugared rim or make a pink lemonade variation by adding frozen strawberries.
 This refreshing drink is great for a family night on the patio or a pool party with friends.